Skip to main content

 Start by consolidating what you already know.
 Pull your signal notes, contract details, payment contacts, open risks, recent deliverables, and proof of outcomes into one short file.
 The checkpoint is basic but important: if someone new asks what you do, what is blocked, and what needs approval, you can answer with dates, owners, and evidence instead of memory.

 Confirm ownership before you volunteer more effort.
 In any acquisition, operational changes can create a real disruption dip, and it can show up as unclear approvals, duplicate requests, or work that suddenly has no sponsor.
 Your job is not to fix every people-side issue.
-Your job is to document where those issues affect delivery and route them to a named owner such as [functional lead], [budget owner], or [procurement contact].
+Your job is to document where those issues affect delivery and route them to a named owner such as the functional lead, budget owner, or procurement contact.
 If nobody will own the decision, treat that as a red flag and keep scope tight.

 Schedule follow-through checkpoints and put them in writing.
-Use a short note or email with placeholders you can verify: current priority, owner, next deliverable, invoice route, and review date such as [DD/MM], [project milestone], or [monthly check-in].
+Use a short note or email that names the current priority, owner, next deliverable, invoice route, and review date, whether that date is a calendar date, project milestone, or monthly check-in.
 This is where professionalism shows up as consistency.
 Bain describes successful acquirers as using a repeatable M&A method supported by disciplined management.
 Your side of the relationship should look the same: documented, calm, and easy to trust.

 Done well, this approach can help protect revenue continuity and support durable client relationships through clear decisions and documented results.